titu120/b2b-commerce/TEXT_INTERNATIONALIZATION.md

 **ALL HARDCODED STRINGS HAVE BEEN SUCCESSFULLY INTERNATIONALIZED!**

-The B2B Commerce Pro plugin is now **100% ready for CodeCanyon submission** with complete internationalization support.
+The B2B Commerce plugin is now **100% ready for CodeCanyon submission** with complete internationalization support.

 ## 🔧 How to Fix